hanhy/7037/PS2/report.md

 The correlation matrix shows that intraday momentum has a positive correlation with regular momentum (0.5818) and a negative correlation with overnight momentum (-0.6637).
 Regular momentum and overnight momentum also exhibit a positive correlation of 0.1546.

 ## Q3
+The intraday_ret_month of HW2 equals intraday_ret_month derived from CRSP data.
+But it doesn't equal to mom_intraday value of HW2(The difference is -0.1605 - (-0.1168) = -0.0437).
+Next we change the different windows to check whether it's because of the window size.

+The adjusted intraday momentum for CRSP and HW2 is the same(-0.1483), which is still different from the value of mom_intraday of HW2(-0.1605 - (-0.1483) = -0.0122).
+So we can see that CRSP and HW2'data has the same logic and therefore they have the same intraday momentum.
+But this value is different from that of HW2's mom_intraday, which probably not a result of window size(because we have checked different window sizes, the result stays same) and thus indicates that HW2 data probably used a different data or adjust method to calculate the mom_intraday column.

 ## Q4
 We used `apply_quantiles` and `produce_table` functions provided in the starter code.
 Before we apply quantiles, we further processed the data.
 We first filtered out stocks in the bottom 20% of market capitalization and those with price less than 5.
 Then, we constructed 3 portfolios (each containing 10 deciles) by sorting data based on `mom`, `mom_intraday`, and `mom_overnight` respectively.
 To produce the required tables, we need to calculate portfolios and pnl (for long-short portfolio), so we define a function.